 Komen’s Research Investment

 Susan G. Komen is the world’s largest breast cancer organization outside of the federal government, funding more breast cancer research than any other nonprofit while providing real-time help to those facing the disease.
-Since its founding in 1982, Komen has funded more than $956 million in research and provided more than $2.1 billion in funding to screening, education, treatment and psychosocial support programs.
+Since its founding in 1982, Komen has funded more than $1 billion in research and provided more than $2.1 billion in funding to screening, education, treatment and psychosocial support programs.

 Komen’s research program is funded in part by contributions from Komen’s nationwide Network of Affiliates, which directs 25 percent of funds raised locally to Komen’s national research program, while investing the remaining 75 percent into community outreach programs that serve local women and men facing breast cancer.

 Since 1995, Komen South Carolina has funded over $11 million to community health programs serving local women and men.